JadenBalogh/MetaDDO/Ideas.md

 ## The Method

-First, lets try just testing every combination of items and taking the top "N" gearsets.
+First, lets try just testing every combination of Items and taking the top few Gearsets.
+The power of a Gearset is determined by the sum of each Stat's (current value / max value) times the weight for that Stat.

 #### Input